ibinti/ibi-the-watch-cat/md/log.md

 # log.md

+2025.0925

+gone: one arduino nano

+gone: one esp32-c3 super mini

 2025.0921

 esp32-c3 super mini works for wifi and ble keyboard and ble mouse, all at the same time.